boldbi/boldbi-kubernetes/helm/docs/common-configuration.md

 ### Ingress-Nginx

-By default Nginx is used as reverse proxy for Bold BI.
-To configure load balancing in Bold BI take a look at the below snipet.
+By default, Nginx is used as a reverse proxy for Bold BI.
+To configure load balancing in Bold BI take a look at the below snippet.

 ```console
 loadBalancer: